Dequefront And Dequeback In C++ - C++ Programming Tutorial

 What is deque::back?

-The back method is used to refer to this deque container's final element.
-This method returns the first element from the rear of a deque.
-This method is useful for getting the initial element of a deque.
-It is a standard template library (STL) function used in C++.
-The above function is part of the <deque> header file.
-It returns the final element as a reference.
-If the deque structure is empty, invoking back returns undefined results.
+The back function is employed to access the last element of the deque container.
+It retrieves the element positioned at the rear end of the deque.
+This function is beneficial for retrieving the initial element of a deque.
+It is a function from the standard template library (STL) that is commonly used in C++.
+The mentioned function is included in the <deque> header file.
+It provides the final element as a reference.
+When back is called on an empty deque, it produces undefined outcomes.

 Syntax: